acli/omni-news/README.md

 Around December 2022, OMNI TV changed its schedule to include actual machine-readable language tags (their own inventions, not anything standard like ISO 639 or MARC codes).
-In theory, this means the script should be able to check for programs in other languages.
+In theory, this means the script should be able to check for programs in other languages, but for technical reasons English is only half working.

 Known issues
 ------------